kanahia1/Stock-Broking-Application/README.md

 # Stock Broking Application

+## Problem Statement
+Create an Android application for a stocks/ETFs broking platform using Kotlin.

 ## Tasks Completed

 - [x] Created an Explore Screen with sections: Recently Searched, Top Gainers, and Losers.